eclipsesource/jsonforms/packages/vanilla/README.md

 # Vanilla Renderers Package
 This is the JSONForms Vanilla Renderers Package.
 This package only contains renderers and must be combined with the [JSONForms Core](https://www.npmjs.com/package/@jsonforms/core).

-You can combine the [JSONForms Core](https://www.npmjs.com/package/@jsonforms/core) with other renderers too, for example with the [Vanilla Renderers](https://www.npmjs.com/package/@jsonforms/vanilla-renderers).
+You can combine the [JSONForms Core](https://www.npmjs.com/package/@jsonforms/core) with other renderers too, for example with the [Material Renderers](https://www.npmjs.com/package/@jsonforms/material-renderers).

 Check https://www.npmjs.com/search?q=%40jsonforms for all published JSONForms packages.